CroquetteTheThe/Stranded_datapack/README.md

 - [ ] Make naturally generated waystone names be references to fiction locations
 - [ ] Do a pack of datapack (?) to add into the game very easily
 - [ ] Make the nether a lava oceans with islands
-- [ ] Generate the ore only at island-level, and never in the mines.
+- [x] Generate the ore only at island-level, and never in the mines.
 I want to encourage exploration of islands
 - [ ] Somehow make iron, gold, and diamond boats?
+Or scale the speed with the levels?